All of these Fat Tuesday commercials got me salivating for some Paczkis and I can’t wait!

 Here is a step by step slideshow for ya!

-If you prefer fried donuts, you can use this same recipe.
+If you prefer fried donuts, once again – you can use this recipe for that as well.
 Just heat up your oil on medium and fry a couple at a time.
 Flipping them as soon as they start browning.
 You want the middle to get cooked through but without burning.
 Also, when you fry the donuts, let them cool before you sprinkle with powdered sugar.
 Otherwise the oil will melt the sugar immediately.